 Thirty-Day Pet Insurance Coverage for AKC Members

 AKC members can also try out a basic accident and illness plan free for 30 days.
-The plan will automatically terminate at the end of 30 days, though you can continue coverage by enrolling in an annual Companion Care or Companion Care Lite plan.
+The plan will automatically terminate at the end of 30 days, though you can continue coverage by enrolling in an annual Companion Care or Basic Companion Care plan.

 Due to its shorter term, the AKC member coverage only has a waiting period of one day for accidents and five days for illnesses.
 Other features include a $100 annual deductible, a $500 incident limit with unlimited incidents, and an 80% reimbursement rate.